You know the statement “The grass is always greener…” I was thinking about that statement and pepper grinders (pepper mills) the other day.

 Do job seekers romanticize change too?

-Change can be good.
+Career change can be good.
 It can be just what you need.
-But as much as I like to help people with career moves, I want to make sure that they have thought it through.
+As much as I like to help people with career moves, I want to make sure that they have thought it through.

 There have been quite a few calls recently from prospective clients in the medical field.
-Some individuals are looking to move from one facility to another, some want to move to another role in the medical field, and some are looking to move out of the field completely.
+Some individuals are look to move from one facility to another.
+Others want to move to another role in the medical field.
+Some are looking to move out of the field completely.

 The Top Questions to ask before you plan a career change